-As explained in our previous article: the perception of temperature is more important than the temperature itself, when it comes to comfort.
+As explained in our previous article about thermal mass: the perception of temperature is more important than the temperature itself, when it comes to comfort.

 In Australia, energy rating assessments are done pre-construction, assuming competent application of all insulation and building materials as well as draught sealing all wall penetrations.